 - Home improvements or additions: Major upgrades to your home can add significant value and should be disclosed to your insurer.

 How does the 80% rule work in homeowners insurance?

 Because you are in charge of setting your dwelling limits, the limit you choose can impact how your insurer handles your payout.
-Most insurance companies abide by the 80% rule, which requires you to insure your home up to at least 80% of its replacement value in order to be fully covered.
-Otherwise, the insurer is not obligated to fully cover damages, only covering them proportionally to your coverage level.
+Most home insurers abide by the 80% rule, which requires you to insure your home up to at least 80% of its replacement value in order to be fully covered.2 Otherwise, the insurer is not obligated to fully cover damages, only covering them proportionally to your coverage level.
 Remember: your deductible applies in all cases.